ElijahToussaint/youngsoni/README.md

 The appearence of the generated site can be modified by editing the [custom](public/css/custom.css) CSS file in the [public](public) directory.

+There is an [example custom css file](public/css/examples/custom.css) that can be used as a reference for what variables to modify.
+Copy and paste the contents of the [example custom css file](public/css/examples/custom.css) into the [custom css file](public/css/custom.css) and experiment with the design.

 Youngsoni uses [Bootstrap](https://github.com/twbs/bootstrap) for its frontend design.
 Learn to modify the CSS variables [here](https://getbootstrap.com/docs/5.0/customize/overview/).

 ## Support / Donate